 Polyamide (aka Nylon) Plastic

 This highly versatile thermoplastic injection molding material is used in many applications due to a combination of outstanding mechanical and electrical properties, particularly toughness and wear resistance.
-Nylon also has excellent chemical resistance and competitive pricing.
+Nylon plastic also has excellent chemical resistance and competitive pricing.

-Being a crystalline thermoplastic, material shrinkage is not uniform in all directions and is very dependent on part thickness.
+As polyamide nylon is a crystalline thermoplastic, material shrinkage is not uniform in all directions and is very dependent on part thickness.
 Critical close tolerance part dimensions need to be measured in a controlled environment and are affected significantly by moisture absorption.
 When a high moisture operating environment is anticipated, polyamide 612 should be considered because it absorbs approximately 25 % the amount of moisture that nylon 66 will absorb when tested at equivalent conditions.

-Moisture can significantly degrade the plastic and cause premature or unexpected part failure if the material has not been properly dried prior to plastic injection molding.
+Moisture can significantly degrade nylon plastic and cause premature or unexpected part failure if the material has not been properly dried prior to plastic injection molding.
 At Rebling, vacuum dryers are employed to remove moisture from the molding compound.
 In any case, the product designer should take into consideration the mechanical properties of polyamide in both the “dry as molded (DAM)” condition and the 50% Relative Humidity condition as these properties are highly sensitive to the moisture content of the nylon.

-The natural color of polyamide is a milky white which lends itself to easily being changed via the addition of color concentrates or selecting a precolored resin.
+The natural color of polyamide plastic is a milky white which lends itself to easily being changed via the addition of color concentrates or selecting a precolored resin.

 Properties of Polyamide (nylon) plastic: